maggie-fu/CellsPickMe/README.md

 # Request the IDOL reference (2016) with no normalization
 ref_dat <- getRef(ref = "IDOL", normType = "None")
-#> see ?FlowSorted.Blood.EPIC and browseVignettes('FlowSorted.Blood.EPIC') for documentation
-#> loading from cache
 ```

 ### Normalize sample and reference datasets together